NextronSystems/asgard-manual/requirements/index.rst

 ============

-In this chapter we will go over the requirements needed to get your Management Center set up correctly.
+In this chapter we will go over the requirements needed to get your Management Center up and running.
-Please follow those steps carefully and don't skip anything, as you might encounter problems during or after the installation.
+Please follow the following steps carefully and don't skip anything, as you might encounter problems during or after the installation.

 .. toctree::